OmiIam/Roadmap_SH/README.md

- Here’s a sample README file for a single-page resume project:

 Single Page Resume

 This project is a single-page resume designed for professionals to showcase their skills, experience, and achievements in a concise and visually appealing format.